 All dispatchers must attend NCIC training in Nashville, TN, and complete a 12-week Dispatch Training Program.

-One year from date of hire for police officers and six months for dispatchers and civilian positions.
+One year from date of hire for Police Officers, Dispatchers and Civilian Positions.
 This time is used to train and evaluate the candidate to determine if they are suited for law enforcement.

 All applicants not chosen for a position will be notified either by email or phone of their final standing in the testing/interview process.
 Applicants not chosen may reapply for future vacancies.